emqx/neuron-docs/en_US/south-devices/opc-ua/ignition.md

 ## Certificate/key + username/password login

-1. Refer to [parameter example](. /example.md) to generate or convert a certificate/key;
+1. Refer to [Connection policy](./policy.md) to generate or convert a certificate/key;

 2. Open the Config page of Ignition's administration interface, select OPC UA/Security, switch to the Server tab, upload the client certificate and set it to Trust;